 At this moment of writing, I do not have the 4.6K sensor upgrade.
 I found the upgrade online for €2.134,00 here.

 the 'Black sun dot' still exists (even in the latest 2018 firmware update).
-Luckly, I edit with Davinci Resolve and it has a built-in workaround for this problem.
-(In the Color page, rightclick a clip and select 'Black sun removal'.)
+Luckily, I edit with Davinci Resolve and it has a built-in workaround for this problem.
+(In the Color page, right-click a clip and select 'Black sun removal'.)

 Powering the URSA

 The URSA uses a lot of power.
 When I use some older Sony V-mount batteries, they last about 5 minutes.
 When I check the battery after power off,

-I must add that these batteries are also about 6 years old now.
-One of them starts to malfunction and can sometimes be drained after as little as 5 minutes (I don't use it anymore because of that).
+I must add that these batteries are also about 7 years old now.
+One of them starts to malfunction and can sometimes be drained after as little as 5 minutes (I don't use it anymore because of that reason).

-Battery power + Power brick
+Battery power & Power brick